 What does it take to be a #5 Member?

 Most of our members at Monroeville Fire Company #5 have entered the company with no previous fire or EMS experience.
 Monroeville Fire Company #5 firefighters pride themselves on a strong foundation of training that begins on the first day.
 While formal training to ride is required, new members are able to ride in a limited capacity after receiving basic in-house training.

 Initial formal training consists of the Essentials of Firefighting class taught at our Fire Academies around this area.
 This class is approximately 166 hours, and spans several months.
 Students receive instruction in theories of fire behavior and suppression, forcible entry, ventilation, property salvage, basic hazardous materials training, as well as first aid and CPR.
-Most of the class is hands-on and successful completion results in National Certification as a Basic Firefighter 1 if the member so chooses.
+Most of the class is hands-on and successful completion results in National Certification as a Firefighter 1 if the member so chooses.
 Upon completing the Essentials of Firefighting class, members are welcome to take additional specialty classes that are applicable to our operations that interest them.
 Such classes include vehicle rescue, rope rescue, hazardous materials, and firefighting operations.
-Basic EMT class (about 120 hours) through the PA Department of Health is also a requirement we have of our members, this is because we operate 2 ALS ambulances out of our station that responds to the sick and injured in our district.
+Emergency Medical Technician - Basic through the PA Department of Health is also a requirement we have of our members, this is because we operate 2 ALS ambulances out of our station that responds to the sick and injured in our district.

 Perhaps the most important aspect of our training comes from our crew nights which live-in members are responsible for.
 Officers also conduct drills to sharpen everyone's skills or to try out a new procedure 4 times per month on alternating Monday evenings and Sunday mornings.